cwrc/CWRC-GitWriter-Docker/README.md

 - nerve.yml: ``rule: Host(`YOUR.DOMAIN`)``
 - validator.yml: ``rule: Host(`YOUR.DOMAIN`)``

-5. GitHub Oauth App creation (in not already available.
+5.GitHub Oauth App creation (in not already available.
 [Instructions](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/)

 - `Homepage URL`, use `https://${your_host_from_above}/`,
 - `Authorization callback URL`, use `https://${your_host_from_above}/github/callback`
 - Record `Client ID` and the `Client Secret` for the next step

-6. Update config for GitHub OAuth connectivity; details <https://github.com/cwrc/CWRC-GitServer#config>
+6.Update config for GitHub OAuth connectivity; details <https://github.com/cwrc/CWRC-GitServer#config>

 On cwrc-gitserver/config.json: